 I recommend paying a tiny bit more for brown a.k.a cremini mushrooms as they are more flavourful than white ones.
 I also like to wash my mushrooms as I find they do not soak the water but rather become clean.
 Eating mushrooms even with a tiny bit amount of manure is not totally up my alley…

-As for the stems, you can either save them for future use in soups or salads, or roast along with the caps and eat as a side dish.
+As for the stems, you can either save them for future use in bean and mushroom soup or spinach mushroom salad, or roast along with the caps and eat as a side dish.
 Don’t throw them away.
 I was also snacking on them while preparing the recipe.

 Here is another serving idea for an easy “oven to table” appetizer – bake mushrooms in a few pie dishes and any extra on a baking sheet.
 They shrink a lot, so then you can fill up the pie plates with the mushrooms from the baking tray.